 In addition to regular health care expenses, you may have to pay for long-term care.
 This type of care doesn’t come cheap, and it is not covered by Medicare except in very limited situations and for short periods.

 Without a plan for how to pay for long-term care costs, you could find retirement money gone in a flash.

 If you’re young enough, you could buy long-term care insurance.
 Otherwise, consider whether you could use a reverse mortgage, a long-term care annuity or living benefits from a life insurance policy to preserve assets.

 14. Set boundaries with the kids

 Moms and dads, this has got to stop.
 If you want your money to last through retirement, you’ve got to stop giving it to kids who are old enough to support themselves.

 Set clear boundaries on when and how much you expect to spend on grown kids and then stick to your guns.
 For pointers, check out “6 Ways to Help Adult Children Without Going Broke.”

 15. Work longer

 If you’re hitting your golden years with little savings in the bank, the best way to stretch those dollars is to avoid using them at all.
-Working full time or even part time not only pads your bank account but may also let you delay claiming Social Security benefits.
+Working full time or even part time not only pads your bank account but also may let you delay claiming Social Security benefits.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.